huebye/GamingMovies/README.md

 DESCRIPTION: <br>
 <br>
-An app displaying movies that either were inspired by games or that inspired games!
+An app displaying movies that either were inspired by games or that inspired games.

 USER STORY <br>
 <br>